Retirement Savings Plan

 Can a plan reduce promised benefits?

-contributions in the future.
+In a defined contribution plan, the employer may change the amount of employer contributions in the future.
 Depending on the plan terms, the employer may also be able to stop making contributions for a few years or indefinitely.

 Finally, an employer may terminate a defined benefit or a defined contribution plan, but may not reduce the benefit you have already accrued in the plan.

 How soon do you have a right to your accumulated benefits?